Tanz0rz/haxe-fmod/extension/haxe/core-api-system.md

 ## System::setDSPBufferSize
 verdict: bound
-Native only (unsupported in HTML5).
-FmodRuntime.settings() reports the values init ran with, 0 for a buffer left at FMOD's default.
+FmodRuntime.settings() reports the values init ran with, 0 for a buffer left at FMOD's default (1024 samples by 2 on desktop, 2048 by 2 on HTML5).
 ```haxe
 import haxefmod.core.CoreSystem;
 import haxefmod.runtime.FmodRuntime;